lucyschrader/Blastochor/README.md

     true: precise location information not given for threatened species
 ```

+`measure_geodistance`

+Use after another function that returns a `fieldcollection` record.
+Finds the distance between the coordinate centroid and the first of a pair of coordinates, giving the uncertainty radius.

+* parameters: `units` - optional, use "m" to return metres, otherwise will return kilometers

 `must_match`

 Use after another function that returns a value or list of values.
 Checks each term against an authority list and only keeps the ones you want.
 Not case-sensitive.